 Ultimately, the goal of any AAL application is to activate some actuators, based on data provided by some sensors.
 However, sensors and actuators may suffer failures.
-Therefore the system should check autonomously whether the intended actions are performed correctly.
+Therefore, the system should check autonomously whether the intended actions are performed correctly.
+This need for selfdiagnosis capabilities of ambient environments was outlined as early as 2001 [3].
+Here we focus only on the diagnosis of hardware devices; we do not consider software bugs or runtime failures.